Page 1 of 3

 Now that we have discovered how events work it is time to take a look at the most commonly used input controls.

-The term control comes from the idea that the user "controls" your program using them - widget or GUI component are also terms that are used to mean the same thing.
+The term control comes from the idea that the user "controls" your program using them.
+Widget or component are also terms that are used to mean the same thing.
 The Android community seems very sloppy about UI terminology.

 The basic input controls are: